tcheukueppoo/maat/docs/gc.md

 3. Major collection size (**MajorSize**)

-A major collection is performed when memory grows `MajorSize%` larger than the garbage collection estimate obtained after the last major collection.
+A major collection is performed when memory grows `MajorSize%` larger than the garbage collection estimate obtained in the last major collection.
 In a minor collection, the rest of the non-garbage objects in the nursery are migrated to the old generation.
 This happens for every minor collection and thus objects are accumulated in the old generation up until the condition to perform a major collection is met.

 ```